The Clifford theory of the n-qubit Clifford group: The inertia subgroup

 where $\text{Irr}(\widetilde{\mathcal{P}}_n)$ is the set of irreducible representations of $\widetilde{\mathcal{P}}_n$ and $l$ is the inertia index of $\rho$ with respect to $\widetilde{\mathcal{P}}_n$. \end{enumerate} Additionally, since $\widetilde{\mathcal{P}}_n$ is an abelian normal subgroup of $\mathcal{C}_n$ we have that the degree of $\rho$ divides

-by Corollary \ref{abelCorol}. \end{corollary} If we specialize to case 2, then equation \ref{decomp} and the fact that all irreducible representations of $\widetilde{\mathcal{P}}_n$ have degree $1$ implies that the degree of $\rho$ is divisible by $4^n-1$ (the number of nontrivial irreducible representations of $\widetilde{\mathcal{P}}_n$).
-If $\chi$ is the character of $\rho$, then equation \ref{decomp} implies
+by \Cref{abelCorol}. \end{corollary} If we specialize to case 2, then \cref{decomp} and the fact that all irreducible representations of $\widetilde{\mathcal{P}}_n$ have degree $1$ imply that the degree of $\rho$ is divisible by $4^n-1$ (the number of nontrivial irreducible representations of $\widetilde{\mathcal{P}}_n$).
+If $\chi$ is the character of $\rho$, then \cref{decomp} implies

 where $\text{IrrChar}(\widetilde{\mathcal{P}}_n)$ is the set of irreducible characters of $\widetilde{\mathcal{P}}_n$.
-In particular if $g \in \widetilde{\mathcal{P}}_n$ is a non-identity element then $\chi(g) = -l$, since for any such $g$ the summand takes the value $-1$ a total of $2^{2(n-1)+1}$ times and takes the value $1$ a total of $2^{2(n-1)+1}-1$ times.
+In particular, if $g \in \widetilde{\mathcal{P}}_n$ is a non-identity element then $\chi(g) = -l$, since for any such $g$ the summand takes the value $-1$ a total of $2^{2(n-1)+1}$ times and takes the value $1$ a total of $2^{2(n-1)+1}-1$ times.